EY4542 - Saw PANASONIC - Free user manual and instructions

 - Before cutting metal materials, always empty the dust case, open the front cover and remove the dust.

-- Use the tool with the flammable materials in the dust case to cut metal materials may result in fire
+- Use the tool with the dust case attached when cutting metal materials to prevent fire.

 - When cutting metal materials, always use the tool with the dust case attached.